ArundhatiApte/ResponsiveWebSockets/doc/API.md

 Forcibly close the connection.

-### interface: ResponsiveWebSocketConnection.EventsListener
+### interface: ResponsiveWsConnection.EventsListener

-#### public void onBinaryRequest(ResponsiveWebSocketConnection c, ByteBuffer messageWithHeader, int startIndex, ResponseSender rs)
+#### public void onBinaryRequest(ResponsiveWsConnection c, ByteBuffer messageWithHeader, int startIndex, ResponseSender rs)

 * c - The connection that received the request
 * messageWithHeader - Message containing the header and the body transmitted by the sender